What Rule Should You Follow For Effective Stock Rotation?

 First-In, First-Out:

-The first-in, first-out (FIFO) method is the most common stock rotation rule used.
+The first-in, first-out (FIFO) method is the most commonly used stock rotation rule.
 It involves selling the products that arrive first in your store.
 In other words, you’ll place your slightly older products at the front of the shelf, with the newer products at the back.
 Essentially, it’s about replenishing your shelves from the back.

-This will benefit your food establishment because it will allow you to stay on top of your stock, knowing what products to use first, thereby reducing waste.
-It also enables you to keep track of your stock, keeping colleagues informed and up to date as new products are delivered.
-Remember to keep your shelves looking pleasant as this will show customers that all of your products are worth buying.
+This will benefit your food establishment because it will enable you to stay on top of your stock, allowing you to identify which products to use first, thereby reducing waste.
+It also lets you keep track of your stock, keeping colleagues informed and updated as new products are delivered.
+Remember to keep your shelves looking pleasant, as this will show customers that all your products are worth buying.

 First-Expired, First-Out

-First-expired, first-out (FEFO) is the second well-known stock rotation method used.
+First-expired, first-out (FEFO) is the second well-known stock rotation method.
 This organised approach is used to deal with perishable products or those with a specific expiry date that begins at your warehouse and ends at your store.
-The expiry or sell-by date of a product triggers this process.
+A product's expiry or sell-by date triggers this process.

 Here are our simple steps to carrying out this type of stock rotation: